au-research/raid-metadata/rtd/docs/source/core/descriptions.rst

 4.1 description.text
 --------------------

-**Definition**: a project description that may include any additional information that does not fit in the other categories
+**Definition**: a project description that may include any additional information not captured by other metadata properties

 **Requirement**: mandatory for each description supplied

-**Occurrence**: 0-1
+**Occurrence**: 1

 **Allowed values**: free text

 **Constraints**: maximum 1000 characters

+**Note**: Descriptions are intended to be flexible, and projects can use them liberally to capture information about the project that is not recorded elsewhere in the RAiD.

 .
 4.2-description.type: